top of page

 Click below if you'd like to learn about the Japanese way of building a balanced meal structure!

-Japanese home cooking naturally includes many of Anti-inflammatory ingredients.
+Japanese home cooking naturally includes many anti-inflammatory ingredients.
 Meals are simple, varied, and easy to digest.

 Sliced ginger on a wooden surface, showing the pale yellow interior and rough brown skin, creating a fresh and earthy mood.